 How do you play piano well without developing bad habits?
 The best way is to have the pitfalls explained to you by an experienced player.
 A good teacher is going to get into your head a little bit and show you what not to do from the very start.
 You’ll likely start with a review of sitting posture and why it’s important not to slouch to the side or slump forward.

 Your teacher can also help you determine the gear you need, including helping you decide between an actual piano or a keyboard, as well as the additional accessories and materials you’ll need.

 Teaching Your Hands How to Dance

 How do you play piano if you are unmotivated to practice?
-Your relationship with your teacher is the leverage that gets you away from distractions and in front of the keys.
+Your relationship with your teacher can often be the leverage that gets you away from distractions and in front of the keys.
 You both are invested in your progress.
-Setting goals will involve you making a commitment to rehearsing, and your teacher will help hold you accountable.
+Setting goals will involve you making a commitment to rehearsing, and your teacher will help hold you accountable!

 Stepping into the world of music doesn’t have to be an overwhelming experience.
-Allowing a private teacher to show you the ropes and make sure you don’t get tangled up is a great way to become a proficient piano player.
+Allowing a private teacher to show you the ropes, while making sure you don’t get tangled up, is a great way to become a proficient piano player.
 Have fun!